awsdocs/amazon-elasticache-docs/doc_source/redis/using-service-linked-roles.md

 1. On the **Access Advisor** tab, review recent activity for the service\-linked role\.

 **To delete ElastiCache resources that require AWSServiceRoleForElastiCache \(console\)**
-+ To delete a cluster, see one of the following:
++ To delete a cluster, see the following:
   + [Using the AWS Management Console](Clusters.Delete.md#Clusters.Delete.CON)
   + [Using the AWS CLI](Clusters.Delete.md#Clusters.Delete.CLI)
   + [Using the ElastiCache API](Clusters.Delete.md#Clusters.Delete.API)
-+ To delete a replication group, see one of the following:
++ To delete a replication group, see the following:
   + [Deleting a Replication Group \(Console\)](Replication.DeletingRepGroup.md#Replication.DeletingRepGroup.CON)
   + [Deleting a Replication Group \(AWS CLI\)](Replication.DeletingRepGroup.md#Replication.DeletingRepGroup.CLI)
   + [Deleting a Replication Group \(ElastiCache API\)](Replication.DeletingRepGroup.md#Replication.DeletingRepGroup.API)